Your fractional CFO for owner-operated elective medicine practices.

 The line between Engage and Manage is who owns the books.

 Website builds: a new site engineered for the way patients actually find you now, classical search, answer engines, and AI.
-You leave with a property that converts consultations and wins the local answer, built and shipped for you instead of managed through an agency on retainer.
+You leave with a property built to convert consultations and to compete for the local answer, built and shipped for you instead of managed through an agency on retainer.

 Modality pricing and mix analysis: what each service line, injectables, body, skin, surgery, cosmetic dental, earns per patient after acquisition cost and provider time, and which lines are priced below what they are worth.
 You leave knowing what to charge and where the high-margin slots are, the modeling done for you rather than guessed at over a spreadsheet.